lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

         FROM <table1>
         WHERE <column1> = <'stringValue'>

+**IMPORTANT: In WHERE clauses, you must enclose string values in the single (or double) quote charachter (NOT a backtick) so that BigQuery can parse the string equality statement.
+Also strings in WHERE clauses are case sensitive**

 ### ❓Q1b: Write a SQL query to return the names of experiments performed by Tommy Student after Jan 1, 2004.
 Rename the referenced table name to "experiments" using the SQL `AS` keyword in the `FROM` clause.